 Acmella repens (Walter) Rich. ex Pers. is the correct and accepted name for this species of Acmella.
 The genus and species were described as such by Christiaan Hendrik Persoon in Synopsis Plantarum in 1807.
 He gave credit to Louis Claude Marie Richard for naming the genus and species.
 It is sometimes cited as Acmella repens (Walter) Rich. or Rich. ex Pers.
 It was first named and described as Anthemis repens by Walter Thomas in Flora Caroliniana in 1788.

-As of 11-19-22 when this page was last updated, Plants of the World Online lists 32 accepted species in the Acemella genus.
-The genus is a member of the plant family Asteraceae with 1,665 genera.
+As of 11-19-22 when this page was last updated, Plants of the World Online still lists 32 accepted species in the Acemella genus.
+The genus is a member of the plant family Asteraceae with 1,677 genera.
 Those numbers could change as updates are made on POWO.
 The number of genera in this family fluctuates up or down quite often.

 The above distribution map for Acmella repens is from Plants of the World Online.
 Areas in green are where the plant is native and purple where it has been introduced.
 The map on the USDA Plants Database for the United States and Canada is the same.
 The species may be more widespread than the maps show.